MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### Source control pane

 On top of the screen is the Source control icon.
-When the workspace is synced with the git branch, it displays a *0*.
+It shows the number of items that are different in the workspace and git branch.
+When the workspace is synced with the git branch, the Source control icon displays a *0*.

 :::image type="content" source="./media/git-integration-process/source-control-zero.png" alt-text="Screenshot of the source control icon showing zero items changed.":::